stevengregory/servicenow-style-guide/README.md

 * Enforces best practices & patterns of development
 * Helps catch bugs

-Do use the [curly](https://eslint.org/docs/latest/rules/curly) rule and wrap block statements in curly braces.
-Avoid omitting curly braces around blocks.
-It can lead to bugs and reduces code clarity.
+The [curly](https://eslint.org/docs/latest/rules/curly) rule is one worth having.
+As a best practice, avoid omitting curly braces around blocks; it reduces code clarity and can lead to bugs.

 ```javascript
 if (isDuplicate) now_GR.deleteRecord();